Olympic walk

 Town Hall

-Today, the Palais de Rumine houses the cantonal museums of geology, zoology, archaeology and history, the Cantonal Money Museum, and the cantonal and university library.
+In 1913, the Palais de Rumine hosted the 5th Olympic Congress on Sports Psychology and Physiology.
+Today, the building houses the cantonal museums of geology, zoology, archaeology and history, the cantonal monetary museum and the cantonal and university library.

 See the place